Vitebsk: World War II

-During World War II, the city came under Nazi German occupation (11 July 1941 – 26 June 1944).
+During the war, the city came under Nazi German occupation (11 July 1941 – 26 June 1944).
 During Operation Barbarossa, 22,000 Jews, or 58% of Vitebsk's Jewish population, managed to successfully evacuate to the interior of the Soviet Union, thus saving themselves from the impending Holocaust.
 Much of the old city was destroyed in the ensuing battles between the Germans and Red Army soldiers.
 Most of the remaining local Jews perished in the Vitebsk Ghetto massacre of October 1941.
 The Germans also operated a Nazi prison, the Stalag 313 prisoner-of-war camp and forced labour camps in the city.
 The Soviets recaptured the city during the June 1944 Vitebsk–Orsha Offensive, as part of Operation Bagration.

 Post-war period

 In the first postwar five-year period the city was rebuilt.
 Its industrial complex covered machinery, light industry, and machine tools.

 In 1959, a TV tower was commissioned and started broadcasting the 1st Central Television program.

 In 1990, a club of voters "For Democratic Elections" was founded in Vitebsk.